A Special Honors start to UConn!

 Appropriate for all majors.

-Course 2: Pick One of the Following
+Course 2: Pick From the Following UConn First Summer Courses

 Appropriate for any major.

-COMM 1000 - The Process of Communication (3 credits).
+COMM 1000 – The Process of Communication (3 credits).
 A study of modern communication theories and principles useful in understanding how people affect and are affected by others through communication.
 CA 2.
-This courses does not earn Honors credit.

-PHIL 1104 - Philosophy and Social Ethics (3 credits).
+PHIL 1104 – Philosophy and Social Ethics (3 credits).
 Topics may include the nature of the good life, the relation between social morality and individual rights, and practical moral dilemmas.
 CA 1.
-This course does not earn Honors credit.

 Appropriate for any major.
 (Especially useful to Business, Engineering, & Nursing students).